Natural Cycle IVF Questions and Answers

 Risks of natural cycle IVF/IVM

-Lower success rate compared to traditional IVF, with the possibility of repeated cycles, is the main risk of natural cycle IVF with IVM.
+A lower success rate compared to traditional IVF, with the possibility of repeated cycles, is the main risk of natural cycle IVF with IVM.
 That risk may be mitigated, however, by the higher number of eggs produced by natural cycle IVF with IVM.
-Also, natural cycle IVF with IVM can be conducted in consecutive monthly cycles, whereas conventional IVF, with hormone stimulation of ovaries, often have one to three months breaks between egg retrievals.
+Also, natural cycle IVF with IVM can be conducted in consecutive monthly cycles, whereas conventional IVF, with hormone stimulation of ovaries, often has one to three months breaks between egg retrievals.
 IVF with IVM is still considered experimental by the ASRM and should be discussed with your doctor prior to starting this treatment.